Foreword

 Looking back, it’s almost comical how modest “advancement” felt in those early days.
 There I was, wrapped in a low-tech cloth diaper secured by high-tech plastic pants—yes, plastic was the cutting edge, a miracle material that kept everything (mostly) contained.
 Mothers everywhere nodded in solemn agreement: without those plastic pants, the utility of the diaper dissolved into chaos.
 The era’s other marvels included the birth control pill (one innovation my own mother, thankfully, sidestepped), Teflon pans that promised frictionless mornings, the Xerox machine’s promise of instant duplication, and color televisions flickering into middle-class living rooms like forbidden rainbows.

-Yet amid this parade of progress, communication—our most human thread—languished in the past, letters on paper, voices over copper wires, faces across kitchen tables.
-But for the youngest of engineers, me and my brother Larry, a piece of string and two empty soup cans was enough to spur the imagination.
-But this early tech had resisted reinvention for generations and would cling stubbornly for decades more.
-That stasis wouldn't hold.
-In my lifetime, it shattered, and I would stand at the epicenter of the quake: the seismic shift from analog whispers to digital roars.
+Yet amid this parade of progress, communication—our most human thread—languished in the past: letters on paper, voices over copper wires, faces across kitchen tables.
+For the youngest of engineers, me and my brother Larry, a piece of string and two empty soup cans was enough to spur the imagination.
+That early tech had resisted reinvention for generations and would cling stubbornly for decades more.
+That balance wouldn’t hold.
+In my lifetime it shattered, and I would stand at the epicenter of the quake: the seismic shift from analog whispers to digital roars.

-On this journey you’ll come to know me, the unlikely architect of it all: a one-man operation who'd taken exactly one computer class in college.
+On this journey you’ll come to know me, the unlikely architect of it all: a one-man operation who’d taken exactly one computer class in college.
 How does someone like that summon the audacity—and the chops—to birth a system that spanned cities?
-The answer lies in a mosaic of grit, serendipity, and a secret weapon: my collaborator, David Lahti, the wizard coded the terminals' brains TableTalk, coaxing quarter-operated magic from clunky hardware.
+The answer lies in a mosaic of grit, serendipity, and a fellow visionary: my friend and collaborator, David Lahti, the wizkid who coded the terminals’ brains TableTalk, coaxing quarter-operated magic from clunky arcade hardware.

-Building SF Net demanded a polymath's frenzy.
-I designed five distinct terminal models—sleek from a small cafe table to pedestals that blended into café aesthetics like furniture, not fixtures.
+Building SF Net demanded a polymath’s frenzy.
+I designed five distinct terminal models—from small café tables to pedestals that blended into café aesthetics like furniture, not fixtures.
 I crafted a user interface so intuitive it felt like conversation, not computation.
-With David, we engineered the Table-Talk software: coinbox-savvy code that authenticated users, routed messages, and kept the digital hearth burning.
+With David, we engineered the TableTalk software: coinbox-savvy code that authenticated users, routed messages, and kept the digital hearth burning.
 On the server side, I programmed the backbone—modems humming, data flowing.
-To animate the community, I seeded services: forums for lost pets and local gigs, email relays that bridged the Bay Area's divides.
+To animate the community, I seeded services: forums for roommate, dating, letter writing to community and business leaders and local gigs, email relays that bridged the Bay Area’s divides.
 And the business alchemy?
-Persuading skeptical café owners that a glowing table in the corner wouldn't scare off their bohemian regulars.
-Hacking the phone lines to beam signals to cities outside the local call radius, San Rafael, Berkeley, San Mateo and Oakland.
-Each task, in today's terms, would swallow a startup team.
-In the early '90s, I did it solo, fueled by conviction and caffeine.
+Persuading skeptical café owners that a glowing table in the corner wouldn’t scare off their bohemian regulars.
+Hacking the phone system to transmit signals to cities outside the local call radius—San Rafael, Berkeley, San Mateo, and Oakland.
+Each task, in today’s terms, would swallow a startup team.
+In the early ’90s, I did it solo, fueled by conviction and caffeine.

 Wayne Gregori